Giuseppe Conte: President of the Five Star Movement

 On 28 February 2021, after a few days from the end of his premiership, Conte joined the Five Star Movement (M5S).
 In later February, the founder and so-called Guarantor of the M5S, Beppe Grillo, gave Conte the task of writing a new party statute and announced that Conte would become the new political leader.
 In the following months, however, tensions grew between the two politicians.
 In June, Grillo accused Conte of aiming at creating a one-man party and of being "without a political vision".
-The former Prime Minister threatened to found his own political movement, stating that Grillo "can not stop this useful political project".
+The former prime minister threatened to found his own political movement, stating that Grillo "can not stop this useful political project".
 In July 2021, Conte and Grillo found a compromise on the new statute and leadership elections were called on 5 August.
 On 4 August, party members largely approved the new statute with 87.6% of votes.
 On the following day, Conte easily won the election with 92.8% of votes, becoming the party's new president.

 In 2022, tensions grew within the M5S between Conte and Luigi Di Maio; the two main representatives of the movement clashed many times regarding the policies promoted by the government as well as in the run-up of the 2022 presidential election, during which Conte briefly supported, along with Salvini, the candidacy of Elisabetta Belloni, opposed by Di Maio.
-In June 2022, Conte became particularly critical of the government's approach to the war in Ukraine and the deployment of military aids to Kyiv's government, on the other hand, Di Maio strongly defended it.
+In June 2022, Conte became particularly critical of the government's approach to the Russian invasion of Ukraine and the deployment of military aid to Kyiv's government; on the other hand, Di Maio strongly defended it.
 Di Maio also labeled the new party's leadership as "immature", while Conte and his closer allies threatened to expel Di Maio from the movement.
 On 21 June, Di Maio, along with several deputies and senators, exited from the M5S, founding their own political group, known as Together for the Future.